(888) 470-3827

 As a courtesy to them we tested some of the competing fans and found that not only were they showing very poor results in accelerated ageing tests but even more shocking , they were producing nothing near the amount of airflow listed in their specification, in fact, these fans produced significantly less than our fan.

 They, of course, stopped buying fans from our competition and resumed buying from Y.S.
-Tech U.S.A. however; they still had to suffer through disposing thousands of fans in inventory that could not be used for the projects they were intended for going through the painful process of providing replacement fans to their customer affected by those fans that didn’t meet spec.
+Tech U.S.A. however; they still had to suffer through disposing thousands of fans in inventory that could not be used for the projects they were intended for going through the painful process of providing replacement fans to their customer affected by those fans that didn’t meet their spec.